SHIVAM0001-FLEX/NUKE-BOT-.JS-NO-CODING/README.md

-"Destroyer Of Worlds" discord bot
+"Destroyer Of Worlds" or "DOW", discord bot

 this bot will destroy any server you want, all you need is the targets bot token.